The Trust is deeply saddened to learn of the death on 14 August 2021 of composer Hugh Wood.

 Despite his remarkable abilities, Hugh was unfailingly modest about his work and approached everything he did with principled conscientiousness.
 Colleagues at Cambridge remember the immense trouble he took over his students and the same care was extended to his writing, broadcasting, examining and everything else he undertook.
 This, as his friend Leo Black observed, ‘meant that time for composition was limited’ — a fact that frustrated some of his admirers and commissioners, among them Hans, trying to coax another string quartet from Hugh: ‘You owe it to your talent to respond to this commission … I implore you not to walk past one of the main purposes of what you are around for.’

 Hugh was, however, good at so many things.
-His literary sensitivity (displayed in full by his glorious songs) and widely cultured mind also made him one of the best writers on music around — a selection of this work, Staking Out the Territory, was published in 2007, the same year as the first full study of his music, The Music of Hugh Wood by Edward Venn.
-And, as Christopher Wintle (who published Staking Out the Territory) has pointed out, there was a benefit to Hugh’s ‘exaggerated conscientiousness’ — an extraordinary quality of attention.
+His literary sensitivity (displayed in full by his glorious songs) and his widely cultured mind also made him one of the best writers on music around — a selection of this work, Staking Out the Territory, was published in 2007, the same year as the first full study of his music, The Music of Hugh Wood by Edward Venn.
+Robin Kinross’s personal memoir of Hugh as a writer of concert programme notes is a lovely illustration of just how much wisdom and care Hugh lavished on everything he wrote.
+In any case, as Christopher Wintle (who published Staking Out the Territory) has pointed out, there was a benefit to Hugh’s ‘exaggerated conscientiousness’ — an extraordinary quality of attention.
 ‘He listened, looked and read like no-one else.
 And when it came to pursuing his causes he could be as tenacious as a whole pack of dogs.’

 Serious and passionate, and (as Leo Black put it) ‘vociferously loyal’ to what he believed, Hugh was also magnificent fun to be with, and his laughter will long echo in the ears of his friends — who were numerous, thanks to his infectious delight in other people.

 After Hans Keller died, Hugh was instrumental in the establishment of the Hans Keller Archive at Cambridge in 1996 and kept a friendly eye on the early work of its cataloguing.
-When Milein founded The Cosman Keller Art & Music Trust ten years later, she and her trustees naturally asked Hugh to be a Patron and he has been a loyal supporter of her enterprise ever since.
+When Milein founded The Cosman Keller Art & Music Trust ten years later, she and her trustees naturally asked Hugh to be a Patron and he was a loyal supporter of her enterprise ever after.